ssjw/new-host-setup/backup-pi-configuration.md

 You should be asked to enter a password, and once a correct one has been entered the Pi will boot up the rest of the way.

-# Opening Encrypted Disks After Boot
-> **TODO**: Update to reflect the new patch-decrypt_keyctl script.

-> **TODO**: Add note about the `systemd-tty-ask-passwd-agent` (basically,
-> put process in background and run that command to enter the password, then
-> bring process back into the foreground).

-If you want to be able to boot the system without first having to open encrypted disks (and being forced to be present at the console to enter the password), add to the options parameter in the `/etc/crypttab` file the option "noauto" for each encrypted device, and the same option to the mountpoints within the encrypted devices to /etc/fstab.

-To be able to open the encrypted devices over a remote connection, you'll have to patch `/lib/cryptsetup/scripts/decrypt_keyctl` using the `decrypt_keyctl.patch` patch file in this directory.

-	cd /lib/cryptsetup/scripts
-	patch decrypt_keyctl ~jwheaton/src/new-host-setup/decrypt_keyctl.patch

-See the `decrypt_keyctl.patch` file for an explanation.

-After those setup steps are complete, your system will boot without attempting to open the encrypted devices and mounting the contained filesystems.
-You can then remote to the host at your leisure and open encrypted devices and mount filesystems like so:

-	sudo cryptdisks_start enc1
-	sudo cryptdisks_start enc2
-	sudo cryptdisks_start enc3
-	sudo mount /var/spool/burp
-	sudo mount /mnt/media

 # Configuring Windows Clients to Backup to Two Backup Servers